 Tip #1: Epsom Soaks and Splint the Nail.

 - Soak the foot in warm water once or twice for 15-30mins.
-You can added Epsom salts for added benefit.
-Just add a couple table spoons to your warm water foot bath.
+You can add Epsom salts for added benefit.
+Just add a couple of tablespoons to your warm water foot bath.